 Boy, is that ever a loaded question?
 Hmmm… where do I start?
 Well, I’m Sean.
 I’m a native Houstonian and I currently live in smack dab between Galveston and Houston.
-I’m a 40ish working mom to one sweet tween daughter and a crazy little baby boy, I have a wonderful husband and I drink entirely too much wine.
+I’m a 40ish working mom to one sweet tween daughter and a crazy little baby boy, I have a wonderful husband, and I drink entirely too much wine.
 Well, maybe just enough wine.
 Or not enough – depends on the day.
 I also love to travel and I try to be healthy(ish).

 Chuck and I met in the Air Force way back when we were basically infants and got married in Vegas in 1997.
-We waited ten years after that to have kids until we were over 30; probably our most grown-up decision ever.
-When we had Ava, we had traveled a lot and grew tired of drinking for recreation like the rest of our crew.
+We waited ten years after that to have kids (until we were both over 30); probably our most grown-up decision ever.
+When we had Ava, we had traveled a lot and grew tired of drinking for recreation like the rest of our friends.
 We both felt like it was now or never and a year and a half after trying we were blessed with the happiest child on the planet.
 I often wonder if she’s mine.

 Despite us not being ‘kid people,’ after 10 years of enjoying our little family of three, we decided it was time to do it all over again.
-We are now expecting a little boy in late July.
+We had our little boy, Evan, in late July 2016.
 So, we are good at keeping up with life changing events on a decade by decade basis.

 Yes, all moms are working moms, regardless of employment.
 For me, I worked at NASA as a contractor from 1998-2010 doing a gamut of jobs.
 I did project management, astronaut training, technical writing, education outreach and public affairs.
 While I loved the work, I realized that the politics were too much for me to handle.
 After consulting for a large aerospace company that probably built the last plane you flew on, I left to work at a public relations firm where I focused on commercial space clients.
 After a few years, one of those clients hired me on full time as their Director of Corporate Communications.
 Taking that job was the best decision I’ve ever made in my career.

 I’ve got a master’s in professional writing and applied design.
 I’m an Air Force veteran and got great benefits for school so it was essentially free.
 In one of my master’s classes, I had to read Virginia Woolf.
 From that I realized I’m an existentialist.
 Kind of.
 At least I related to her, which is rare because I don’t relate to most people well at all.
 Too bad she’s dead and all that.